AbderrahmaneTAIBI/Assessing-the-Accuracy-of-Neural-Network-Models-for-Predicting-Fracture-Length-Width-and-Height/README.md

 # Assessing the Accuracy of Neural Network Models for Predicting Fracture Length, Width and Height

 ## Overview
 This repository contains a Jupyter notebook implementing a neural network model that predicts the fracture dimensions in a hydraulic fracturing operation based on four input parameters.
-The synthetic data used for the model was generated using the Perkins-Kern-Nordgren (PKN) model.
+The synthetic data used for the model was generated using a simplified version of the Perkins-Kern-Nordgren (PKN) model.

 The notebook uses the 'numpy', 'sklearn', 'tensorflow.keras', and 'matplotlib' libraries to generate and preprocess the data, define and train the neural network model, and visualize the results.